US Again Insists Journalists are Not Precluded

 Gravel was protected by the Speech and Debate clause of the U.S. Constitution, which forbids any member of Congress from being questioned about anything they say in the midst of a legislative act.
 But Gravel then went to Beacon Press in Boston with the Papers to be published as a four-volume book.

 For that he would not be protected and Nixon could have gone after him under the Espionage Act.
 Instead Nixon sent the FBI to Beacon Press offices and threatened to prosecute.
-This Shenkman said was an example of how the mere threat of prosecution and the legal cost incurred almost bankrupted Beacon Press was an example of how an actual prosecution was not necessary to cast a chill over the free press.
+This Shenkman said was an example of how the mere threat of prosecution and the legal cost incurred almost bankrupted Beacon Press and was an example of how an actual prosecution was not necessary to cast a chill over the free press.

 Shenkman said this in response to a somewhat astonishing assertion by Dobbin that because the government had never actually prosecuted a publisher or journalist (before Assange) it meant the government was exercising restraint on its powers.